tirnovar/Power-BI-Admin-REST-API-Connector/Readme.md

     │   └── Reports
     ├── Dashboard
     │   ├── Dashboards
+    │   ├── Users of Dashboards
+    │   ├── Subscriptions of Dashboards
     │   └── Tiles from Dashboards (All)
     ├── Metrics
     │   ├── (fx) Goals